 2. Residential RE250S6 Upright Electric Water Heater

-Although Bradford White’s electric water heaters aren’t as popular as their gas models, they still have a list of features.
-Their Residential upright 50-gallon electric water heater is energy efficient and low-maintenance.
+Although Bradford White’s electric water heaters aren’t as popular as their gas models, they still have a lot going for them.
+Their Residential upright 50-gallon electric water heater is energy-efficient and low-maintenance.

-It features a fully automatic control which is a fast acting thermostat mounted at the surface.
-The thermostat is fitted with a high-limit energy cut-off — basically a reset button in case it overheats.
-Plus, Bradford included immersed heating elements for efficiently transferring heat directly to the water.
+It features a fully automatic control which is a fast-acting thermostat mounted at the surface.
+The thermostat is fitted with a high-limit energy cut-off, essentially a reset button in case it overheats.
+Bradford White included immersed heating elements for efficient heat transfer directly into the water.

 This unit also boasts the Hydrojet Total Performance System.
-Along with Bradford’s Vitraglas lining, this reduces the risks of rust and corrosion.
-Bradford also fused the Vitraglas to the steel tank for extra protection.
+In tandem with Bradford White’s Vitraglas lining, this reduces the risks of rust and corrosion.
+They also fused the Vitraglas to the steel tank for extra protection.

-Additionally, they’ve insulated the top and sides of the tank with a thick layer of non-CFC foam.
+The top and sides of the tank are insulated by a thick layer of non-CFC foam.
 This improves efficiency and allows for less energy consumption.

-- Surface mounted thermostat keeping the right temperature.
+- A surface-mounted thermostat maintains the right temperature.

 - Fitted with immersed heating elements.

-- Insulated with non-CFC foam as well as heat traps preventing heat loss.
+- Insulated with non-CFC foam as well as heat traps to prevent heat loss.